dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 ![Markdown Image][1]

 MOTIVATION:
->explosive growth in U.S. dockless bikesharing services provided limited time for municipal governments to set regulations or assess their impact dock bikesharing programs.
-This paper presents an exploratory understanding of the differences in activity patterns between docked and dockless bike-sharing programs, which can be used to better inform urban planners, transportation engineers, and the general public.
+>Explosive growth in U.S. DOCKLESS bikesharing services provided limited time for municipal governments to set regulations or assess their impact DOCKED bikesharing programs.
+This paper presents an EXPLORATORY understanding of the differences in activity
+PATTERNS between these two services.
+Results can be used to better inform urban planners, transportation engineers, and the general public.

 Focuses on <mark>Washington, D.C.</mark>